Building Trust in Teams: Factors to consider

 Enough said.

-We all know the importance of emotional intelligence to effective leadership.
-Having the self-awareness, self-regulation, motivation, social skills, and empathy associated with being emotionally intelligent will only help you become better at building trust within your teams.
+We all know the importance of leadership with emotional intelligence.
+Having the self-awareness, self-regulation, motivation, social skills, and empathy associated with being emotionally intelligent will help you become better at building trust in teams.

 How to Cultivate Emotional Intelligence

 Emotional intelligence is a key factor to achieving success, be it on the personal or professional level.
-Moreover, it is paramount when it comes to management and especially leadership!
+Moreover, it is paramount when it comes to management, especially leadership!

 Don’t be afraid to show your vulnerability.
 Be transparent with your team, even when the truth may be unpopular or inconvenient.